 The building’s northern Shinto Shrine-esque facade and southern ‘Brutalesque’ elevations are equally as engaging.
 The northern facade opens out to provide outdoor learning spaces and the southern facade offers a generous lockable breezeway space – a place for the boys to eat or ‘hang out’ within a sheltered environment.

 The walls of the northern and southern facades mimic a steeply pitched roof and are made from COLORBOND® steel in LYSAGHT LONGLINE® profile, selected by MCR for its clean lines and “similarity in appearance to standing-seam metal roofing”.
-The less visible roofing between these facades is LYSAGHT KLIP-LOK 700® made from COLORBOND® steel in the colour Shale Grey™, chosen for its cost-effectiveness.
+The less visible roofing between these facades is LYSAGHT KLIP-LOK 700® made from COLORBOND® steel Shale Grey™ in a Classic finish, chosen for its cost-effectiveness.

 Steel was used extensively throughout the project, for its choice of colours, integrity, appearance and economy, according to Ryan.

 “The realisation of the form through combinatory geometry resulted in numerous bespoke junctions and details in the steel work,” she adds.

 The steel ‘sausage’ extrusion of the Nicholson Street profile creates an unusual roof line and engaging spaces inside, particularly on the upper-level where classrooms with curved ceilings are painted in a vivid blue colour scheme to create a “floating in the clouds” experience for Year 6 students.
 Downstairs the bright green and red palette is more grounding for the Year 5 boys and offsets the hard brick and concrete.